LLHOYH/universal-qr-scanner/README.md

     </PortalProvider>
 ```

-On your page, import the Scanner UI provided, you are all set to use payment functions in your wallet!
+On your page, import the PayUI Component, you are now all set to use payment functions in your wallet!
 ```
 import { usePay, PayUI } from 'universal-qr-scanner';
 import React from 'react';